DTanJP/Asset-Cache/README.md

 # Asset-Cache
 The standalone cache API

-*If you're looking for the application tool to manage cache look [HERE](https://github.com/DTanJP/Asset-Cache-Packer)
+If you're looking for the application tool to manage cache look [HERE](https://github.com/DTanJP/Asset-Cache-Packer)

-Includes 2 different versions of the cache class along with demonstrations of using the cache class
+This are 2 different versions of the cache class along with demonstrations of using the cache class

 # Standard version
 ### Only includes loading the cache and it's contents into memory and cannot do anything else.
 This is the ideal version for game/application development